JayjeetAtGithub/skyhookdm-benchmark-ssl/report/report.md

 # Conclusion and Future Work {#sec:conclusion-and-future-work}

-In this report, we discuss how we automated a Ceph experimentation workflow with the help of Popper workflows.
+In this report, we discuss how we automated a high-level Ceph experimentation pipeline with the help of Popper workflows.
 We also present the results obtained from benchmarking a SkyhookDM deployment using the Popper workflows on the River SSL cluster.
 We start by describing Popper and how it helps in building automated and reproducible workflows.
 We discuss the different stages in a Ceph experimentation workflow and also present and discuss the observations of running the benchmarks on our Ceph and SkyhookDM deployments.
 The code for this project can be found [here].

 As future work, we aim to add workflows to automate other categories of Ceph benchmarks like CephFS and RBD benchmarks.
-Since this project explores the possibilities of making systems research automated and reproducible, we look forward to "Popperize" experiments on other popular systems for e.g. key-value stores like RocksDB, databases like ScyllaDB, etc.
+Since this project explores the possibilities of making systems research automated and reproducible, we look forward to "Popperize" experiments on other popular systems for e.g. key-value stores like RocksDB and databases like ScyllaDB.

 # Acknowledgements {#sec:ack}